 It can be challenging to get anywhere in the city without using one of Houston’s toll roads.
 Getting an EZ Tag is a good way to ensure you don’t get delayed or left fishing through your cup holders for change.

 The EZ Tag is a sticker with a chip embedded that talks with the tolling station every time you pass through.
 The amount of the toll is then deducted from a pre-paid account.

 For a local, the EZ Tag is a must.
 Not only does it allow you to use the much quicker EZ Tag-only lanes on toll roads, but also some tollways, like the Westpark Tollway and Katy Tollway, only accept payments via EZ Tag.

 Some important things to know about EZ Tags:

-- You can request an EZ Tag online at the Harris County Toll Road Authority (HCTRA) website, by phone (281-875-3279) or by going to a brick and mortar EZ Tag store.
-The first three tags are $15 each, and every tag thereafter is $10, and a minimum pre-paid deposit of $40 is required.
+- You can request an EZ Tag online at the Harris County Toll Road Authority (HCTRA) website, by phone (281-875-3279) or by going to a brick-and-mortar EZ Tag store.
+The first three tags are $15 each, and every tag thereafter is $10.
+A minimum pre-paid deposit of $40 is required.

 - The EZ Tag is compatible with Texas Department of Transportation's TxTag (used in Austin) and the North Texas Toll Authority (NTTA) TollTag (used in Dallas), so if you are traveling to those cities, you can use their tag-only lanes just like here in Houston.